-Fixed interest rate / ROI, Monthly repayment for up to 5 years, No pre-payment penalty, One-time commitment fee, plus collateral filing fees, Complimentary post-loan support (Technical Assistance): accounting, marketing, human resources, legal, and more
+Fixed interest rate / ROI, Monthly repayment for up to 5 years or more, No pre-payment penalty, One-time commitment fee, plus collateral filing fees, Complimentary post-loan support (Technical Assistance): accounting, marketing, human resources, legal, and more

 ADC’s loans can be used for -

 Leasehold improvements, inventory, supplies, working capital, machinery or equipment purchases etc.